Have you ever come across an odd Japanese phrase that just makes no sense whatsoever?

 English translation: Wake from death and turn to life

-I like this one because while it’s optimistic, and it’s used to encourage others to turn a bad situation into a success, it really highlights how terrible it can feel to be in a bad situation.
+I like this one because while it’s optimistic and generally used to encourage others to turn a bad situation into a success, it really highlights how terrible it can feel to be in that bad situation.

 25. 花鳥風月 (かちょうふうげつ)